automotive-grade-linux/docs-agl/docs/security-blueprint/part-3/0_Abstract.md

 Definition: "A hypervisor or virtual machine monitor (VMM) is computer software, firmware or hardware that creates and runs virtual machines".

+It must include a signature verification (possibly delegated).

 <!-- todo -->

 Domain                | Improvement